sandboxie-plus/sandboxie-docs/PlusContent/TraceLog.md

 >
 > **Sandboxie Plus v0.8.0** adds the ability to disable resource access monitor for selected sandboxes with `DisableResourceMonitor=y`.
 >
-> **Sandboxie Plus v0.9.8b** adds the ability to save the trace log into a new file.
+> **Sandboxie Plus v0.9.8b** adds the ability to save the trace log output into a new .log file (via the floppy disk icon).
 >
 > **Sandboxie Plus v0.9.8d** adds the ability to select multiple access types at once.
 >